-The time it takes to incorporate a business depends if you try to incorporate alone or with professional help.
-It can take anywhere from a couple of days to a entire month.
+The time it takes to incorporate a business depends if you try to incorporate it alone or with professional help.
+It can take anywhere from a couple of days to an entire month.

 Generally, the fastest way is to apply through a business lawyer like me.
 Lawyers lend credibility and can use their contacts to fast track applications for their clients.

 Individuals who attempt to apply traditionally make mistakes and end up having to complete paperwork multiple times.